OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/hdinsight/hdinsight-dotnet-avro-serialization.md

         #region Defining custom codec based on .NET Framework V.4.5 Deflate
         //Avro.NET codec class contains two methods,
         //GetCompressedStreamOver(Stream uncompressed) and GetDecompressedStreamOver(Stream compressed),
-        //which are hello key ones for data compression.
+        //which are the key ones for data compression.
-        //tooenable a custom codec, one needs tooimplement these methods for hello required codec.
+        //To enable a custom codec, one needs to implement these methods for the required codec.

         #region Defining Compression and Decompression Streams
         //DeflateStream (class from System.IO.Compression namespace that implements Deflate algorithm)
         //cannot be directly used for Avro because it does not support vital operations like Seek.
-        //Thus one needs tooimplement two classes inherited from stream
+        //Thus one needs to implement two classes inherited from stream
         //(one for compressed and one for decompressed stream)
         //that use Deflate compression and implement all required features. internal sealed class CompressionStreamDeflate45 : Stream